ajakaja/ajakaja.github.io/_posts/2024-03-12-indicators.md

 I don't exactly see _why_ it works this way, but it seems to be how it works.

-September 2024 edit: It is a lot like the [vector division]({% post_url 2024-09-11-vector-division %}) that I play with sometimes, actually, and that's probably what it is.
+(September 2024 edit: It is a lot like the [vector division]({% post_url 2024-09-11-vector-division %}) that I play with sometimes, actually, and that's probably what it is.
 Well, I wrote that afterwards, partly based on this, but may as well have a forward link anyway.
-This kinda tells me how division on multivectors ought to work, if it's going to work:
+I feel like this is telling us how division on multivectors ought to work, if it's going to work at all.)

 The confusing part is that you can't divide through by the magnitudes _individually_.
 It's _not_ this